andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 - The relevance of a paper counts its direct quotes.
 For example, if Paper A quotes both Paper B and Paper C, and if Paper B quotes Paper C, then this group of three quotes 0 times Paper A, 1 times Paper B, and 2 times Paper C.
 For this group, Paper C is the most relevant.

+### Examples for Filtering and Sorting
+- If we filter for papers written between 2015 and 2019, our graphs only present papers from 2015 - 2019.
+- If we sort these papers by newness, then the graph initially only presents papers from this year.
+ If we zoom out of the graph by scrolling, it displays more and more papers from earlier years until we reach 2015.

+### Research Fields
+### Researcher Families

 For example, we might be particularly interested in those relatives of our paper B that were created around 2018.
 After sorting, the Research Paper Graph first shows us only relatives of paper B from 2018.